levups/screencapload/README.markdown

 ## Config file

-For easier use, you can store your key in a config file named ~/.imgur The script will use command line attribute first and fallback to the config file otherwise.

-Config file syntax is pretty simple, just paste your API key and you are done !
+The script will use command line attribute first and fallback to the config file otherwise.
+You can store your key in a config file named ~/.imgur with a pretty simple syntax : just paste your API key and you are done !

 Example :